 Staying safe at work

 Visit our advice on working page for guidance on going to work and staying safe in the workplace.

 Find information about vaccinations on NHSinform.
 This includes information for people with underlying health conditions.

 Adults who live with you

 Adults who live with you can help reduce their risk of passing Covid to you by:

 - getting vaccinated as soon as they can

-- taking lateral flow tests twice a week to check they have not caught Covid
+- taking lateral flow tests regularly to check they have not caught Covid

 Who the advice on this page applies to

 This advice applies to people at the highest risk of severe illness from coronavirus.
 People who are on the Highest Risk List will have received a letter from the Chief Medical Officer telling them so.
 This includes some children and young people.